 OFAC has also issued a number of General Licenses authorizing certain transactions relating, for example, to winding down transactions of blocked persons and certain debt, equity and derivatives transactions.
-For example, General License No. 11 allowed transactions incident and necessary to the wind down of transactions involving specified blocked persons including VTB Bank.
-37
+For example, General License No. 11 (now expired) allowed transactions incident and necessary to the wind down of transactions involving specified blocked persons including VTB Bank.
+48 Subsequent General Licenses have authorized wind down transactions with other entities subjected to sanctions measures.49